 How to practice for the bench test?

 You have a few options that you can consider in preparing for this important exam; you have the choice of taking a bench test preparatory course for foreign trained dentists here or completely preparing by yourself.

 Here are your options briefly discussed:

 Do It Yourself (or possibly with a friend)

 You can get the necessary equipment and materials to set up a home lab yourself and practice on your own with the help of your mock bench and do manikin exercises.
 Although feedback is really important in practicing for the ideal preps, nobody can do your preps for you.
 You need to practice on your own anyways even if you plan to take an in-person course.

 Having gone through the process myself, I feel that the expectations of bench test results are getting higher every year.
 Please do not make the mistake of underestimating the high standards of these exams.

-Got a question for us regarding bench test prep course for international dentists?
+Got a question for us regarding bench test preparatory course for foreign trained dentists?
 Do not hesitate to comment them down below.